just-c/compiler/README.md

 You may also want to customize your environment or `config.mk` with the appropriate `CC`, `CFLAGS` and `LDFLAGS`.

-Once this is done, you can build with
+Once this is done, you can build with `make`.

-	make

 # Bootstrap